-This course identifies, biblically evaluates and provides resources for men and women in ministry concerning a variety of theologically oriented issues facing the church in contemporary society.
+This course identifies, biblically evaluates and provides resources for men and women in ministry concerning a variety of theologically-oriented issues facing the church in contemporary society.
 These current issues have theological origins as well as cultural manifestations.
-This course equips those in ministry to serve more effectively in a changing world (3 credit hours).
+This course equips those in ministry to serve more effectively in a changing world).
+3 credits